Rugby league in Victoria: The new millennium

+In a boost for the code in Victoria, Victoria's Rugby League Centre of Excellence was constructed at Seabrook Reserve in Broadmeadows, with the $16.9 million facility opening in 2023.
+The facility serves as the home ground for Northern Thunder as well as the administration base for NRL Victoria and Touch Football Victoria.
+It additionally serves as a hub for rugby league programs, and a venue for training, camps and state and national level tournaments, and is also set to serve as the home ground of any future Melbourne Storm NRLW team.
+Features of the facility include a show pitch, three community access competition pitches, a female-friendly pavilion including high-performance training and recovery facilities, and car parking.

+Local development and expansion

 Players such as Jeremy Smith, born in New Zealand, and Gareth Widdop, born in England, have come through the junior ranks in Melbourne.

 In round 23 2012, Mahe Fonua became the first Victorian-born and bred player to play in the NRL when he made his debut for Melbourne Storm.
 He played his junior career for South East Titans (formerly Berwick Bulldogs) in the Victorian Rugby League.

 Although born in Samoa, Young Tonumaipea and Richard Kennar both emigrated to Melbourne at young ages and played their junior football with local side Northern Thunder before making their senior NRL debuts for Melbourne Storm.

 The junior team (which is largely made up of Victorian locals) were runners up to the Bulldogs in the S. G. Ball Cup in 2009.